sergiodaviduo/ear-rhythm-training/README.md

 ## Launch instructions:

 Install with "npm install".
-Start web server with "npm start"

-To edit JS live, run "npm run js" to make live changes to JS app, and to package JS changes made in /src
+Then, run "npm run js" to package JS changes made in /src, and to bundle JS make live changes to JS app.

+Finally, start web server with "npm start".

 ## Testing